cal-itp/benefits/docs/getting-started/README.md

 If `DJANGO_ADMIN=true`, the backend administrative interface can be accessed at the `/admin` route using the superuser account you setup as part of initialization.

-By default, [sample data][sample-data] is used to initialize Django.
+By default, sample values are used to initialize Django.
 Alternatively you may:

-- Modify the [migration file][data-migration] that handles data migration
-- (If `DJANGO_ADMIN=true`) use the backend administrative interface CRUD
+- Set environment variable values to use instead of the default sample values

 Stop the running services with: